appwrite/rfc/022-custom-smtp-and-email-templates.md

 ### Documentation & Content

 - SMTP setup documentation should be updated to reflect project level configuration support
-- New documentation regarding custom email and sms tempates should be added
+- New documentation regarding custom email and sms tempates should be added.

 ### Prior art